Generalized quantum Zernike Hamiltonians: Polynomial Higgs-type algebras and algebraic derivation of the spectrum: Abstract

 \section{Abstract}

 We consider the quantum analog of the generalized Zernike systems given by the Hamiltonian:

 with canonical operators $\hat{q}_i,\, \hat{p}_i$ and arbitrary coefficients $\gamma_k$.
-This two-dimensional quantum model, besides the conservation of the angular momentum, exhibits higher-order integrals of motion within the enveloping algebra of the Heisenberg algebra $\mathfrak h_2$.
+This two-dimensional quantum model, besides the conservation of the angular momentum, exhibits higher-order integrals of motion within the enveloping algebra of the Heisenberg algebra in two dimensions.
 By constructing suitable combinations of these integrals, we uncover a polynomial Higgs-type symmetry algebra that, through an appropriate change of basis, gives rise to a deformed oscillator algebra.
 The associated structure function $\Phi$ is shown to factorize into two commuting components $\Phi=\Phi_1 \Phi_2$.
-This framework enables an algebraic determination of the possible energy spectra of the model for the cases $N=2,3,4$, the case $N=1$ being canonically equivalent to the harmonic oscillator.
-Based on these findings, we propose two conjectures which generalize the results for all $N\ge 2$ and any value of the coefficients $\gamma_k$, that they are explicitly proven for $N=5$.
-In addition, all of these results can be interpreted as superintegrable perturbations of the original quantum Zernike system corresponding to $N=2$ which are also analyzed and applied to the isotropic oscillator on the sphere, hyperbolic and Euclidean spaces.
+This framework enables an algebraic determination of the possible energy spectra of the model for the cases $1\le N \le 5$, the case $N=1$ being canonically equivalent to the harmonic oscillator.
+Based on these findings, we propose two conjectures which generalize the results for all $N\ge 1$ and any value of the coefficients $\gamma_k$.
+In addition, all of these results can be interpreted as higher-order superintegrable perturbations of the original quantum Zernike system corresponding to $N=2$, which are also analyzed and applied to the isotropic oscillator on the sphere, hyperbolic and Euclidean spaces.

 {\bf To the memory of our colleague and friend Prof. George Samvelovich Pogosyan}

 \textbf{Keywords}: Zernike system; superintegrability; deformed oscillator algebras; polynomial symmetry algebras; eigenvalue spectra; momentum-dependent potentials; integrable perturbations; curved oscillators